GLIMS-RGI/rgi_user_guide/docs/04_revisions.md

-# Revisions in RGI7
+# Revisions in RGI 7.0

 ## Overview

-RGI7.0 includes several major changes compared to RGI6.0:
+RGI 7.0 includes several major changes compared to RGI 6.0:
 - The quality of outlines has been substantially improved due to inclusion of new updated inventory data in many regions
 - New attributes have been added, while others were removed or renamed/redefined.
 - Outlines of contiguous glacier complexes are available in addition to the outlines of each individual glaciers ("glacier complex" product)